 For buried archaeological remains mitigation could be implemented for direct impacts from the proposed wind farm in the form of evaluation investigations across the development area followed by excavation or other forms of recording as appropriate to any remains revealed.
-The one area where a potential impact to archaeology may occur is in Lidar Area 4 where the potential for prehistoric cairns has been identified, although due to the quantity of possible mounds and their juxtaposition, they are more likely associated with vegetation growth than human activity.
+The one area where a potential impact to archaeology may occur is in between Lidar Area 3 and Lidar Area 4 where the potential for prehistoric burial mounds and cairns has been identified.
+The access track has been redesigned to avoid running through these Lidar Areas.
 Based on the assessment it is not anticipated that any below ground archaeological remains will be of such high significance that they could be a constraint to the proposals, and that any such remains can be dealt with through appropriate mitigation by way of conditions on planning permission.